owickstrom/wickstrom.tech/src/_posts/2018-10-26-writing-a-screencast-video-editor-in-haskell.md

 About five months later, after many hours of hacking, _Komposition_ was [released open-source under the Mozilla Public License 2.0](https://github.com/owickstrom/komposition).
-The project working name was "FastCut," but when making it open source I renamed it to the the Swedish word for "composition."
+The project working name was "FastCut," but when making it open source I renamed it to the Swedish word for "composition."
 It has nothing to do with KDE.

 Komposition is a modal, cross-platform, GUI application.
 The modality means